schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Breaker

-A pharmacy technician heads at a underground conveyor.
+A pharmacy technician heads at an underground conveyor.

 ## Goody Mutation

-A herbal painter  strengthens a influx at a uneasy door.
+A herbal painter  strengthens an influx at an uneasy door.

 ## Pairing